 Research shows that serious complications such as gestational diabetes and pre-eclampsia may be prevented with a healthy diet.
 Less serious complaints such as swelling, joint pain, headaches, and fatigue can be prevented or alleviated with good nutrition and adequate hydration.

 As a general rule, you should be getting 80 grams of protein every day.
 That’s a lot of protein!
 You probably aren’t used to eating that much protein, so we recommend counting protein grams and making sure that every time you eat, you are eating something with high protein.
 Again, if you are not familiar with protein content, take the time to research high-protein foods.

 Keep a diet diary.
 We will ask you to keep a 1 week diet diary at the beginning of care.
 We want to empower you to make smart and healthy food choices.

 Make sure you are getting AT LEAST 2 raw vegetables (preferably dark green) and 1 fresh fruit every day.
 This will usually ensure that you are getting the bare minimum of vitamins and minerals.

 Prenatal vitamins are great, and we want you to take them (see our Recommended Supplements handout).
-However, you should not view prenatal vitamins as your main source for nutrition.
-Healthy food is the foundation of good nutrition, prenatal vitamins and other supplements simply fill in any nutritional gaps.
+However, you should not view prenatal vitamins as your main source of nutrition.
+Healthy food is the foundation of good nutrition, prenatal vitamins, and other supplements simply fill in any nutritional gaps.